Michael Kremer University Professor Kenneth C. Griffin Department of Economics

 Academic Articles and Book Chapters

-1. Meta-Analysis and Public Policy: Reconciling the Evidence on Deworming,” with Kevin Croke, Joan Hamory Hicks, Eric Hsu, Witold Więcek, and Edward Miguel.
-Forthcoming, Proceedings of the National Academy of Sciences of the United States of America, April 2024
+1. Meta-Analysis and Public Policy: Reconciling the Evidence on Deworming” with Kevin Croke, Joan Harmory Hicks, Eric Hsu, Witold Więcek, and Edward Miguel.
+Proceedings of the National Academy of Sciences of the United States of America, March 2024.

 Working Papers